avocadojesus/hackaholics/README.md

 ## Generating a new member
 Members are listed by running the `members` command.
 To view the inner-workings of this, you can view the file located at `/public/app/commands/bin/members.js`

+to generate a member:
 ```bash
 $ cd /path/to/hackaholics
 $ npm run gen-member
 ```

+this will launch a prompt, which eventually populates some boiler-plate code into public/app/members/your-member-name/index.js.
+Once this is done, you will need to re-run `gulp` to load in the new files.
+You will not have to do this on update, only on creation of a new member.
+To view this member's bio, you could then run `members -u me`.
+Also, note that you do not have to return any [jsx](https://facebook.github.io/react/docs/jsx-in-depth.html) here.
+You can simply return a string if you like.
+Whatever you return here will be printed in the prompt.

+generated code:
 ```js
 // public/app/members/me.js
 var React = require('react')